derekpankaew/IDEX-Market-Making-Bot/README.md

 # Average Wave Size

+We can maximize our spread by **not** staying at the top of the order book.

-The idea behind the average wave size is to place buy orders just below the size of an average order.
-This way, if a large-ish buy order is placed, it will hit all the orders above us and our order.
+We place orders that are slightly smaller than the average order.
+This way, if a buy (or sell) order is placed, it will hit all the orders above us, plus our order.
 This gives us a better price than staying at the top of the order book, while still letting our order get filled.

 For example, let's say the order book looks like this:
 ```